-The City's responsibilities regarding groundwater include: the regulation of land use and development that impacts groundwater resources; operation of public drinking water systems including public communal wells and the delivery of public heath programs and educational materials.
+The City's responsibilities regarding groundwater include: The City is responsible for the regulation of land use and development that impacts groundwater resources; the operation of public drinking water systems including public communal wells and the delivery of public health programs and educational materials.
+The City is also responsible for helping to find a remedy when groundwater-based drinking water sources are contaminated.
+Therefore the City has a major responsibility and interest in the protection of groundwater and surface water from contamination.